Saivamsi33/Sign-language-cloud-realtime/README.md

 Instructions to run the project:
 1. Make sure you have installed all the requiremnets.txt libraries.
+2. Run the "cuda_enabled.py" file to see if your environment is running on CUDA.
+CUDA requires a GPU.
-2. Now run the command "uvicorn main:app --host 0.0.0.0 --port 8080" OR just run the main.py file.
+3. Now run the command "uvicorn main:app --host 0.0.0.0 --port 8080" OR just run the main.py file.
-3. Open "localhost:8080" on your browser.
+4. Open "localhost:8080" on your browser.
-4. VOILÀ!!!
+5. VOILÀ!!!